pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 ```

-## ELoRA for fine-tune foundation models of SevenNet
+## ELoRA for fine-tuning foundation models of SevenNet
 Run the CLI train_sevenn.py (example script provided in this repo) to fine-tune SevenNet.
 Example:
 ```bash
 python train_sevenn.py \